 Several modifications were made to Interstate 90 from Rapid City east to Box Elder.
-Road work finished in 2009 realigned a portion of the freeway near Blackhawk, consolidating a split interchange with Sturgis Road (old U.S. 14 & SD 79) and removing an S-curve along the mainline.
-Further southeast, the tri-level stack interchange between I-90 and I-190 was redesigned into a trumpet interchange, removing left-hand ramps along westbound.
-Additionally the trumpet provides enough separation from the adjacent SPUI at Haines Avenue (Exit 58).
+Road work finished in 2009 realigned a portion of the freeway near Blackhawk, consolidating a split interchange with Sturgis Road (old U.S. 14/SD 79) and removing an S-curve along the mainline.
+Further southeast, the directional T interchange joining I-90 and I-190 was redesigned into a trumpet interchange, removing left exit ramps along westbound.
+Additionally the exchange provides enough separation from the adjacent SPUI (Exit 58) at Haines Avenue.

-Further east at Exit 60, the wye interchange from I-90 west to U.S. 16 west was eliminated and replaced with a new SPUI at Business Loop I-90 (East North Street).
-A third area SPUI was built in place of the diamond interchange (Exit 61) at the next eastbound exit with U.S. 16 Truck and South Dakota 79 south as well.
+Further east at Exit 60, the wye interchange from I-90 west to U.S. 16 west was eliminated and replaced with a SPUI at Business Loop I-90 (E North Street).
+A third area SPUI replaced the diamond interchange at Exit 61 with U.S. 16 Truck and SD 79 south as well.

-The parclo cloverleaf interchange at Exit 66 closed on October 1, 2003.
-This closure coincided with the summer 2003 opening of a new parclo interchange (Exit 67) at nearby Liberty Boulevard.
-Liberty Boulevard, which links I-90 to the Ellsworth A.F.B. main gate, and the new Exit 67 were constructed after successful lobbying by local officials.
+The parclo interchange at Exit 66 closed on October 1, 2003.
+This closure coincided with the Summer 2003 opening of a new parclo interchange at Exit 67 with nearby Liberty Boulevard.
+Liberty Boulevard, which links I-90 to the Ellsworth A.F.B. main gate, and the new exchange were constructed after successful lobbying by local officials.
 The move was made to address concerns about commercial development in the “accident-potential zone” to the south of the Ellsworth runway.2

 Jane Addams (Northwest) Tollway

-Interstates 39 & 90 combine along the Jane Addams Memorial [Northwest] Tollway between the Illinois-Wisconsin State Line and east side of Rockford.
+I-39 and I-90 combine along the Jane Addams Memorial [Northwest] Tollway between the Illinois-Wisconsin State Line and east side of Rockford.
 A portion of this stretch, from Rockton Road south to the split with I-39, was expanded to six overall lanes with advance work commencing in 2007.
-Widening was finished from Rockton Road (Exit 3) to the South Beloit Toll Plaza in 2008 and along eastbound from the toll plaza to U.S. 20 Business (State Street).
+Widening was finished from Rockton Road / Exit 3 to the South Beloit Toll Plaza in 2008 and along eastbound from the toll plaza to U.S. 20 Business (State Street).
 Completion of the project by November 24, 2009 focused on the westbound lanes from the South Beloit Toll Plaza north to Rockton Road and along both roadways south from State Street to Newburg Road.21

-The Cherry Valley Interchange project, which started in 2008, involved reconstructing the connection between Interstate 90 (Jane Addams Memorial Tollway) and Interstate 39 in Rockford.
+The Cherry Valley Interchange project, which started in 2008, involved reconstructing the connection between Interstate 90 (Jane Addams Memorial Tollway) and I-39 in Rockford.
 The project was completed on November 13, 2010.20

 The Chicago Skyway, a toll facility operated by the City of Chicago, carries Interstate 90 over industrial areas and the South Side of Chicago.
 The elevated toll road connect with the Dan Ryan Expressway (Interstate 94) south of Downtown.
-Photo taken 09/02/05.
+09/02/05

 The Chicago Skyway is a steel cantilever bridge that connects the Dan Ryan Expressway (I-94) with the Indiana Toll Road (Interstate 90) in Illinois.
-Dominating the southeastern skyline of Chicago, the 7.8-mile Skyway was constructed in the 1950s and opened in April 1958 to cross over steel mills, railroads, homes and the Calumet River.
+Dominating the southeastern skyline of Chicago, the 7.8 mile long Skyway was constructed in the 1950s and opened in April 1958 to cross over steel mills, railroads, homes and the Calumet River.
 The bridge did not carry as much traffic as initially anticipated, but the growth of casinos in Northwestern Indiana increased traffic counts.
 In 1999, city of Chicago administrators determined that the Chicago Skyway was never officially incorporated into the Interstate Highway System.6 This may have been due to the fact that the Skyway was not up to current Interstate standards.
-As a result of this determination, all Interstate 90 reassurance shields have an additional “TO” banner affixed above them.
+As a result of this analysis, all Interstate 90 reassurance shields were amended to include a “TO” banner.

 The elevated roadway underwent a reconstruction project between 1999 and November 2004.5 Prior to the completion of this project, the road was falling apart.
-With completion of the new Skyway deck, ramps, and three continuous, through lanes of travel, it is possible that the Skyway is closer to meeting Interstate standards.
-Of course, the Chicago Skyway is one of many Interstate Highways that are not up to the latest Interstate standards (see most of Interstate 278 in New York, for instance).
-As a result of this finding, one could claim that Interstate 90 has a gap, but to the average driver, it is not noticeable.
+With completion of the new Skyway deck, ramps, and three continuous lanes of travel, the Skyway was improved to meet Interstate standards.

-Following reconstruction of the Chicago Skyway, the Chicago City Council voted to lease the bridge to a private company, the Skyway Concession Company, LLC (SCC), for 99 years.
-The agreement started in January 2005, infusing the city of Chicago with $1.83 billion from SCC.
-In exchange, SCC collects toll proceeds and provides for administration, toll collection, maintenance, and operations of the Skyway.
-The City of Chicago, meanwhile, continues to provide police to patrol the freeway.
+Following reconstruction of the Chicago Skyway, the Chicago City Council voted to lease the bridge to a private company, the Skyway Concession Company, LLC (SCC).
+Infusing the city of Chicago with $1.83 billion from SCC, the 99 year agreement started in January 2005.
+In exchange, SCC collects toll proceeds and provides for administration, toll collection, maintenance and operations of the Skyway.
+The City of Chicago continues to provide police to patrol the freeway.
 This arrangement was the first of its kind in the country.